 With a master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 Owners of older homes often don't realize that their fixtures, irrigation, and energy systems might be costing them a whole lot more than is necessary.
-For example, older toilets—those installed before 1992—use anywhere from 3.5 to 7 or 8 gallons of water each time they flush.
+For example, older toilets—those installed before 1992—use anywhere from 3.5 to 8 gallons of water each time they flush.
 The new ones, with updated technology, use only 1.28 gallons.
 That's a huge difference!
-Not only is that extra water essentially wasted, but you're also paying more on your water bills than you need to.
+Not only is that extra water essentially wasted, but you're also paying more on your water bill than you need to.
 Here's the skinny about toilets.

-Old Toilets versus High Efficiency Toilets
+Old Toilets Versus High Efficiency Toilets

-As happens with all new inventions, some things about them worked and others didn't.
+As what happens with all new inventions, some things about them worked and others didn't.
 Most of what didn't was related to how the flush was handled by the existing piping system that carried it away.
 The flush needed more push.
 In response to customer feedback, manufacturers redesigned them to use only 1.28 gpf, but with a higher velocity flush.
 These worked a lot better than the original ULFTs.

 Then manufacturers saved even more water by creating dual flush HETs that had a light flush and a heavy flush.
 The light flush uses only 0.8 gpf and is used for flushing liquids.
 The heavy flush is for solids.
 Water suppliers, after testing the new ones for efficiency, started providing this kind of toilet to customers for free.